A static theory of promises: Modeling the structure of a promise

 A deception is the augmentation of a promise with an {\em incompatible} intention.
 We should like a name for the augmentation of a promise with a positive intention.
-We might call this a promised commitment, or intended promise.
+We might call this a positively intended promise, or more briefly a positive promise.

 From these slightly strained terms, we can now appreciate why the concept of a promise is in fact so important.
 A promise is simply a promise (the documentation of an intention), regardless of what lies behind it.
 Any internal priorities or considerations are hidden from the view of other agents and cannot be observed.
 Thus, promises are an independently important concept because we can (indeed must) talk about promises without discussing the basis on which they are made.

-When a promise is made, we are neither required nor able to confront the truth or falsity of the promise.
+When a promise is issued, we are neither required nor able to confront the truth or falsity of the promise.
 Indeed, as soon as we ask such questions, new issues such as trust and a plethora of other subjective issues come into play.
 Such issues are probably un-resolvable in a logical sense.
 However, what we assume is here that no matter how trustworthy a promise might be, it can increase or decrease our certainty of a promised outcome and thus it bears an {\em influence}.
-The matter of assessing the promise can be very complicated and uncertain and we shall not attempt to discuss this here in any depth.